drindr/livox_camera_calib/README.md

 ```

 > [!WARNING]
-> with docker, you do not have to follow each step precisely.
+> with docker, you do not have to follow each step below precisely.
 > the suggestion is to put image.png and points.pcd in the folder `for_calib` and bind this directory into the container.
 > also, configuration as you like if you are familiar with docker is okay.